 Our Projects are guided by the principles and objectives of Autistic Rights movement.
 Collaboration and non-profit are the guiding principles.
 The goal of Rhizome program is to enable autistic people and our allies to create and manage initiatives and long term projects that advance our common goals and aspirations.
 One of the material things we offer people is 501c3 status in their own project space with many supports and the freedom to explore, to create, and to own what is developed by your efforts.

 This program is a part of a Quest of our people for Liberty and Equality.
 It is a part of Autistic Rights movement that started with Jim Sinclair and is in each of us.
 It is about civil rights, equal opportunity and equal access, transforming education, and dismantling the dubious and profiteering autism machinery that preys on our children and adults.

-We have worked together as a group over the past four years.
+We have worked together as a group over the past seven years.
 Our organization has gained experience and strength.
 In Dec.
 2015 recognizing the need for Autistic Unity in a fast eroding world, we have drafted the Agenda of Autistic Rights.
+In 2019 we have embarked on a path for emancipation of our people.
 We call on Autistic community, Autistic organizations, and our allies to come together and unite our efforts.